❤️ Why Heart Disease Looks Different in Black and Brown Women

 It requires:

-Most women are never taught how to do this.
+Most people encountering the healthcare system, particularly women, are never taught how to do this.

 🌟 The CLEAR™ Navigation Path: A Framework for Navigating Healthcare with Confidence